 Introduction to Public Health Nursing

 This course is designed by the Office of Public Health Nursing and Professional Development to address public health core functions and aid public health nurses to develop a basic understanding of public health responsibilities in a variety of roles.
-It consists of two prerequisite online short courses and a two-and-a-half-day land-based session in a central location.
+It consists of two prerequisite online short courses and a two-and-a-half-day land-based session in Chapel Hill.

 The prerequisite short courses will familiarize participants with the practice, issues, and challenges of public health in NC and review basic epidemiological concepts important to the practice of public health.
 The land-based session emphasizes a synthesis of nursing practice and public health.
 Nursing services directed to individuals, families, and groups will be presented in the context of improving the health of the populations.

 - Public Health Nursing and Professional Development, North Carolina Department of Health and Human Services